 The good news is that there are a few tips that can help you save your hard-earned bucks.
 So, let’s jump into what’s the cheapest way to fix catalytic converter.

-If the element isn’t excessively dirty, you can add the cleaner to a fuel tank that is only about ¼ full.
-Take a drive afterward to allow the cleaner to circulate through the exhaust system.
-This method typically requires an investment of only $8 to $20.
+If the catalytic material isn’t excessively dirty, you can add the converter cleaner to a fuel tank that is only about ¼ full.
+After a certain amount of miles, the cleaner circulates through the exhaust system cleaning the precious metals inside the converter.

 Other Cheap Ways to Fix Catalytic Converter